mr-esser/travel-planner/README.md

 1. Verify that the server is up and running by checking Node's console log.
    It should at least mention the port the app is listening on (**8080** by default).
 1. In your browser, navigate to `localhost:8080` to access the web frontend.
 Prefer a recent version of Google's Chrome.

+:zap: If running any of the build scripts fails due to problems with package `node-sass` try running `npm rebuild node-sass`.
+May take a while to complete.

 # Troubleshooting
 If anything goes fatally wrong behind the scenes, the frontend will alert you by showing an -admittedly very general- error message.
 In most cases, the error will be due to the app backend being down, or to some really bizarre values being present in the form fields.